 SURGICAL TECHNIQUE FOR ROBOTIC LOBECTOMY

 Robotic operations can be anxiety-inducing for inexperienced surgeons and anesthesiologists.
 Preparation of the operating room and a cooperative team dynamic are imperative for safe, efficient robotic surgery.
-Movements are often orchestrated between the surgeon, anesthesiologist, and ...
+Movements are often orchestrated between the ...